thisisWooyeol/thisiswooyeol.github.io/_projects/MBMRL-Flight.md

 ---
-layout: page
+layout: post
 title: MBMRL for Flight
+date: 2022-12-08 19:49:00 +0900
 description: Review on "Model-Based Meta-Reinforcement Learning for Flight with Suspended Payloads"
+tags:
+category: papers review
+importance: 6
 img: assets/img/MBMRL-Flight/MBMRL-Flight-thumbnail.PNG
-importance: 6
-category: papers review
+giscus_comments: true
+related_posts: false
+toc:
+  sidebar: left
 ---

-TL;DR:
+## TL;DR:
 - Proposed a **meta-learning approach** that "learns how to learn" **models of various payloads** that a priori unknown physical properties vary dynamics.
 - By **augmenting the dynamic model with stochastic latent variables**, the authors infused meta-learning approach into MBRL.
 - **Usage of unknown latent variables** leads to outperforming results compared to pure model-based methods.